Course: Help and support for online learning | PropaGate Learning

 Scroll down the page and you will see a list of digital skills/topics.
 You will also see a section on using PropaGate Learning, our online learning platform.

-Please ensure your browser is up-to-date; always use the latest version of Chrome, Firefox or Safari.
+Please ensure your browser is up-to-date; always use the latest version of Chrome, Microsoft Edge or Safari.
 An out of date browser or browser settings are the most common reasons for users experiencing problems using the site.

 • Open all